How To Get Rid Of Head Lice Living On Pillows And Sheets

 1. Eliminate Lice From The Source

 To stop the recurrence of lice infestation on your bedding, remove them from the source your head.
-You can try over-the-counter medicated creams, oils, and shampoos to remove lice from your hair.
-Use a nit comb while brushing your hair to eliminate any dead lice and nits.
+You can try over-the-counter medicated creams and shampoos to remove lice from your hair.
+There are also many oils for head lice prevention such as peppermint, lavender, and neem oils.
+Apply them to your hair and use a nit comb while brushing your hair to eliminate any dead lice and nits.
 If these head lice treatments do not work, consult a dermatologist for a better solution.

 A mother and a blogger describe her experience of how she managed lice infestation.
 She discusses her home treatment steps that worked to get rid of traces of lice.
 She states, “I wore a headlamp so I could see close to the scalp as I did this, kept a water spray bottle close to keep hair wet as I went, used clips to keep sections of hair separated, and had a comb as my guide to move hair about and closely inspect the scalp (i).”